Students to serve during spring break

-Along with Haiti, there are two other international SSP teams.
+Two serve teams will assist international ministries this year.
 One group of students will fly to Amsterdam in the Netherlands, where they will share their faith with guests at two Christian youth hostels.
 Another group will partner with the Moravian Church in Bluefields, Nicaragua, where they will work on a construction project, lead Bible school for children, and help at a health and feeding center.

 Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Missions (SOE) seal, ensuring that participating organizations get NWC mission teams that are of high quality.
 SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.